openzipkin/zipkin4net/Examples/async.spans/README.md

 ## Implementation Overview

-We got 3 applications to produce example PRODUCER and CONSUMER spans.
+We have 3 applications to produce example PRODUCER and CONSUMER spans.

 - `example.message.center` - Stores and pops messages.
 The messages contain trace information.
 - `example.message.producer` - Creates a message with trace information and stores it to `example.message.center`.
 Logs PRODUCER span to zipkin server.